jonescompneurolab/hnn-core/doc/contributing.md

     upstream    https://github.com/jonescompneurolab/hnn-core (push)
     ```

-10. You should **never** write code directly to the `master` branch (this is important
+10. You should **never** write code directly to the `main` branch (this is important
     for the [next section on
     Rebasing](#keeping-your-code-up-to-date-by-rebasing)).
 Instead, all of your new work
     should be organized on new, separate "feature branches", which themselves are built
-    off of the `master` version of the code.
+    off of the `main` version of the code.
 To start a new feature branch, we will copy
-    the existing `master` branch from the `upstream` remote and give it a specific
+    the existing `main` branch from the `upstream` remote and give it a specific
     name.
 [See here for a guide on working with different
     branches](https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging).
 You
     can use the following commands to do this, which will create and "`checkout`" (a.k.a.
     switch to) a feature branch called `cool-feature`:

     ```
-    git fetch upstream master:cool-feature
+    git fetch upstream main:cool-feature
     git checkout cool-feature
     ```